 Scholarly citations document your research journey, acknowledging those whose ideas contributed to your work.
 They also serve as a guide for readers who wish to consult the sources themselves.

 Author(s): Author names appear last name first, then initials.
-Don’t use a period between initials, or a comma separating the last name and initials.
-If there is more than one author, the names are separated by commas.
-If there are up to six authors, list all of them.
-If there are seven or more include only the first three, followed by “et al.”
+There is no period between initials, or a comma separating the last name and initials.
+If there is more than one author, separate the names with commas.
+If there are up to six authors, list them all.
+If there are seven or more authors include only the first three, followed by “et al.”

 Editor(s): The rules for editors are the same as those for authors.
 Names appear last name first, then initials.
 If there is one editor, the name should be followed by “ed.”
 If there are up to six editors, the names should all be listed, followed by “eds.”
 If there are seven or more, include only the first three, then “et al, eds.”